pop-os/firmware-manager/README.md

         * firmware-manager-gtk-ffi
 ```

+The `firmware-manager` library provides functions for scanning firmware, and an event loop which receives and sends signals through channels.
+This is designed to be run in a background thread to prevent a UI that uses the firmware manager from blocking as requests are being processed.
+Additionally, the event API is expected to be used with the provided `slotmap`-based entity-component architecture.
+This allows a frontend to assign entity IDs to their requests, and receive those entity IDs back in responses.
+In doing so, frontends can avoid the need for complex runtime reference-counnting, or creating reference cycles.

 The `firmware-manager-gtk` member of the project provides the firmware widget as a library, and an application which places that widget into a window.
 This member contains a C FFI sub-member, which builds a dynamic library with a C API and header, and can be used to integrate the widget into any GTK application written in C. The included GTK application statically-links the Rust widget library.
+This implementation takes full advantage of the slotmap EC, assigning its own component storages to keep track of state relative to a device entity, such as the widgets assigned to an entity, and information about their firmware.

 The `firmware-manager-notify` member comes with a systemd user timer so that it is executed at login, and then periodically run again at set intervals to check for updates again.
 When updates are found, a clickable notification will be displayed, which will either open the Firmware panel in GNOME Settings, or the standalone desktop application, depending on which is available on the system.

-The `firmware-manager` library provides functions for scanning firmware, and an event loop which receives and sends signals through channels.
-This is designed to be run in a background thread to prevent a UI that uses the firmware manager from blocking as requests are being processed.

 ### Supporting Other Frontends